markertsean/lego_recognition/tensorbox/utils/annolist/readme.md

 There are several data annotation formats allowed for TensorBox.
 The most simple is json-file format which presents the data structure well.

-### Currnet json-format
+### Original TensorBox

-TensorBox expects the list of objects each of which describes one annotations for one image.
+Original TensorBox expects the list of objects each of which describes one annotations for one image.

 ```json
 [image]